abocchieri/abocchieri.github.io/publications.md

   Detecting molecules in Ariel low resolution transmission spectra. _The Experimental Astronomy journal_. ([doi.org](https://doi.org/10.1007/s10686-023-09911-x))

 ## Other co-authored papers

+- Mugnai L. V., Yip K. H., **Bocchieri, A.**, & al. (2025).
+  A public Ariel simulated observations dataset for developing data reduction pipelines in exoplanetary atmosphere.
+Submitted to _RAS Techniques and Instruments (RASTI)_.

+- Zak, J., & al. (2025).
+  PLATOSpec’s first results: planets WASP-35b and TOI-622b are on aligned orbits, and K2-237b is on a polar orbi.
+Accepted in the _The Astronomy & Astrophysics journal_. ([doi.org](https://doi.org/10.48550/arXiv.2508.10145))

 - Zak, J., Boffin, H., **Bocchieri, A.**, & al. (2025).
   Ten Aligned Orbits: Planet Migration in the Era of JWST and Ariel.
 Submitted to _The Astronomical journal_. ([doi.org](https://doi.org/10.48550/arXiv.2505.20516))